avaire/beacon/README.md

 ## About Beacon

-Beacon is a small web API built on [Lumen](https://lumen.laravel.com/) that helps keep track self-hosting instances of [AvaIre](https://github.com/avaire/avaire).
+Beacon is a small web API built on [Lumen](https://lumen.laravel.com/) that helps keep track of self-hosted instances of [AvaIre](https://github.com/avaire/avaire).

 Beacon tracks the following things: